-- 1. It shall be the duty of a radioactive waste generator (small producers included) to manage, in accordance with the requirements established by legal acts, radioactive waste until transferring it to a radioactive waste manager. - 2.
+- 1. It shall be the duty of a radioactive waste generator (small producers included) to manage, in accordance with the requirements established by legal acts, radioactive waste until transferring it to a radioactive waste manager (which is licensed by VATESI). - 2.
 The radioactive waste generator shall pay all the expenses incurred during the management of radioactive waste from the moment of its generation to its emplacement at a disposal facility, including the expenses related to the post-closure surveillance of disposal facilities. - 3.
-The radioactive waste generator shall not be exempted from the duties and responsibilities to manage radioactive waste safely even in the event of a temporary suspension or cancellation of the licence.
+The radioactive waste generator shall not be exempt from the duties and responsibilities to manage radioactive waste safely even in the event of a temporary suspension or cancellation of the licence.